mukimut/token-authentication/README.md

 # This is README file

 This is a project for School Management System.
 This is the API part.
-For running this project Clone is form the repository and run
+For running this project Clone it form the repository and run

 `npm install`